Secret spots in the major cities of Spain

 Plaza de San Felipe Neri

 There is a quiet square with great deal of history in the Gothic Quarter.
 The genius Antonio Gaudí was heading this square on the day he died, before he was run over by a tramway.
-The Church located in this square still keeps the reminds of the 1938 bombing during the Civil War.
+The Church located in this square still keeps the remains of the 1938 bombing during the Civil War.

-San Felipe Neri
+Plaza de San Felipe Neri.

 Valldigna Gate